bf777/MesoNet/README.md

 a GPU is _strongly_ recommended for faster training and processing.

 ## Contributors
-The code was written by [Brandon Forys](https://github.com/bf777);
-[Dongsheng Xiao](https://github.com/DongshengXiao) designed the processing pipeline, trained the U-net models provided with MesoNet, and developed the brain atlas alignment approach.
-They are in the [Murphy Lab](https://murphylab.med.ubc.ca/) in UBC's Department of Psychiatry.
+[Dongsheng Xiao](https://github.com/DongshengXiao) designed the processing pipeline, collected data,trained the DeeLabCut, U-Net and VoxelMorph models provided with MesoNet, and developed the brain atlas alignment approach.
+[Brandon Forys](https://github.com/bf777) wrote the code of GUI and CLI.
+They are in the [Murphy Lab](https://murphylab.med.ubc.ca/) in UBC’s Department of Psychiatry.